The Writing Center partners with Virginia Commonwealth University faculty to help students succeed.

-Promotional class visits
+Promotional class visits and workshops

 During the first weeks of the semester, it’s often helpful to bring your class to us.
 You’re welcome to come to the center for a tour and brief overview; however, please schedule this in advance.
 We discourage such visits after the third week of the semester due to the high volume of consultations.